Roanoke-Blacksburg Regional Airport Terminal Image

 Media Access to Public Areas

 Members of the media are welcome in public areas, including the airport’s ticketing lobby, baggage claim, and the upper level public area prior to security screening.
-Media are advised that there may be no filming of the actual security screening process.
+Media are advised that there may be no filming of the actual security screening process without prior approval.

 The media shall not block or restrict movement anywhere on the roadways, in front of or inside the terminal.
 In particular, the concourse entrance and exit should not be obstructed.
 When conducting interviews, the media must not interfere with airport or airline operations or the movement of travelers.